Aliases for MYT1L Gene

 Previous GeneCards Identifiers for MYT1L Gene

 This gene encodes a member of the zinc finger superfamily of transcription factors whose expression, thus far, has been found only in neuronal tissues.
 The encoded protein belongs to a novel class of cystein-cystein-histidine-cystein zinc finger proteins that function in the developing mammalian central nervous system.
 Forced expression of this gene in combination with the basic helix-loop-helix transcription factor NeuroD1 and the transcription factors POU class 3 homeobox 2 and achaete-scute family basic helix-loop-helix transcription factor 1 can convert fetal and postnatal human fibroblasts into induced neuronal cells, which are able to generate action potentials.
 Mutations in this gene have been associated with an autosomal dominant form of cognitive disability and with autism spectrum disorder.
 Alternative splicing results in multiple variants. [provided by RefSeq, Jul 2017]

 GeneCards Summary for MYT1L Gene

 MYT1L (Myelin Transcription Factor 1 Like) is a Protein Coding gene.
-Diseases associated with MYT1L include Mental Retardation, Autosomal Dominant 39 and Autism Spectrum Disorder.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding.
+Diseases associated with MYT1L include Mental Retardation, Autosomal Dominant 39 and Alternating Exotropia.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity.
 An important paralog of this gene is MYT1.

 UniProtKB/Swiss-Prot Summary for MYT1L Gene